denizyennerr/Brazilian_E-commerce_Analysis/README.md

 We can now see the distribution of orders on a monthly basis.

-With the help of Matplotlib alongside the Seaborn library, we employ the barplot() function to visualize the distribution of orders across different months.
-Additionally, we leverage functions from the Matplotlib library to enhance the aesthetic appeal of the plot.
-As a result, we obtain a clear representation of the monthly order distribution.

 We first start with importing the relevant libraries.

 ``` Python